RaiderKnight/RSProposer/README.md

 <br>
 <h3>How to use the RSProposer?</h3>
 <p>Double click on RandomSexualProposer.exe, a window will open.</p>
-<p>Click 'Setting' to set up your game or start the gamee right away.</p>
+<p>Click 'Setting' to set up your game or start the game right away.</p>
 <p>After, just do what the game tells you to do.
 Once you're done, it's the next player's turn.</p>
 <br>
 <hr>